What is Dynamic Content ?

 Dynamic Content combines content management, production and delivery, all in one place.
 Our planning and scheduling features make it easy to get the content you want, delivered to whatever channels you choose and scheduled to be deployed whenever you specify.
 Together with advanced content production features, that allow you to create content once and deliver it anywhere, Dynamic Content gives you the tools to make your entire content management, creation and delivery process more efficient.

-In this section we'll introduce you to the content planning and production features of Dynamic Content and provide more information about the key concepts.
+In this section we'll introduce you to the content production and scheduling features of Dynamic Content and provide more information about the key concepts.